RobynLlama/AtlyssMods/ExtraSaveSlots/_Thunderstore/README.md

 # Mod Compatibility

 This mod version targets ATLYSS v1.6.2b.
+It also has experimental support for the public test branch (version 2.0.5d).

 Compatibility with other game versions is not guaranteed, especially for updates with major changes.